Kevin Kühnert

-Kevin Kühnert (born 1 July 1989) is a German politician and the General Secretary of the Social Democratic Party of Germany (SPD) who has been serving as a member of the Bundestag since the 2021 elections, representing Berlin-Tempelhof-Schöneberg.

-From 24 November 2017 to 8 January 2021 Kühnert was the federal chairman of the Jusos, previously serving as deputy chairman.
+Kevin Kühnert (born 1 July 1989) is a German politician of Social Democratic Party (SPD) who served as member of the Bundestag from 2021 to 2025, representing Berlin-Tempelhof-Schöneberg.
+He was General Secretary of the SPD from December 2021 to October 2024.
+From November 2017 to January 2021, Kühnert was the federal chairman of the Jusos (the youth organization of the SPD), previously serving as deputy chairman.

 Early life and career

 Kühnert was born in West Berlin.
-His father is a tax clerk, and his mother works in a job centre.
-He was named after the footballer Kevin Keegan.
+His father works as a tax clerk while his mother is employed in a job centre.
 He passed his final exam at the Beethoven-Gymnasium in Lankwitz in 2008, where he also served as pupil's spokesman.
 He then completed a voluntary social year (German: Freiwilliges Soziales Jahr) in a Berlin-based organization for children and young people.

-Kühnert initially worked over three years in a call center, then studying journalism and communication science at the Free University of Berlin, but never graduated.
+Kühnert initially worked over three years as a call center agent.
+Later, he started studying journalism and communication science at the Free University of Berlin, but failed to graduate.
 In 2016, he enrolled for a degree in political science at the University of Hagen, but suspended studies after becoming Juso chairman.
 In 2014, he began working in the Abgeordnetenhaus of Berlin, first for Dilek Kolat, then Melanie Kühnemann.